 I noted last week that post-GDP profit-taking and worries about the Brexit Bill sent the pound reeling.
 Well, those themes apparently continued to play out on Monday, as the pound extended its losses without any major catalyst.

 Speaking of the BOE statement, that one event erased the pound’s intraweek recovery (and then some).
-I already listed down the key points during Thursday’s London session recap and Forex Gump also has a write-up on that, which you can read here.
+I already listed down the key points during Thursday’s London session recap.

 “Monetary policy could respond, in either direction, to changes to the economic outlook as they unfolded to ensure a sustainable return of inflation to the 2% target.”